NestJS with TypeORM, automatic migrations and reused CLI configuration

 Here's a simple guide to setting up automated database migrations with TypeORM CLI in a NestJS project that I wish I had when I started.

-• It uses a ormconfig.ts file to configure the TypeORM CLI, which reuses the configuration from your application (no need to repeat yourself)
+file to configure the TypeORM CLI, which reuses the configuration from your application (no need to repeat yourself) - It will automatically find your entities, no build step required (unless you're running or generating migrations)

-• It will automatically bootstrap your database schema e.g. when developing locally
+- It will automatically bootstrap your database schema e.g. when developing locally

-• Your table names will be in snake_case and your TypeScript entities in camelCase
+- Your table names will be in

-• It has package.json scripts to avoid having to specify the migrations directory every time you run a migration
+using the Configuration namespaces approach - It has package.json scripts to avoid having to specify the migrations directory every time you run a migration

-• It provides a simple workflow for generating migrations based on entity changes and the initial migration
+- It provides a simple workflow for generating migrations based on entity changes and the initial migration

 Setup